Finture/Flowee-BPMS-Docs/content/user-guide/camunda-bpm-run.md

 Camunda Run is pre-configured to use a file-based H2 database for testing.
 The database schema and all required tables are automatically created when the engine starts up for the first time.
 If you want to use a custom standalone database, follow these steps:

 1. Make sure your database is among the [supported database systems]({{< ref "/introduction/supported-environments.md#supported-database-products" >}}).
-2. Create a database schema for Camunda 7 yourself.
+2. Create a database schema for Flowee BPMS yourself.
 3. Install the database schema to create all required tables and default indices using our [database schema installation guide]({{< ref "/installation/database-schema.md" >}}).
 4. Drop a JDBC driver jar for your database system in the `configuration/userlib` folder.
 5. Add the JDBC URL and login credentials to the configuration file like described [below](#database).